 Registration can only be done in person.
 Library cards for resident and reciprocal members are valid for two years before they must be renewed in person.
 Non-resident membership types are valid for one year at a time.

-Bringing a valid driver’s license or state ID with your current, in-district residential address on it is the easiest way to begin the registration process at the Checkout Desk of the library.
+Bringing a valid driver’s license or state ID or Kalamazoo County ID with your current, in-district residential address on it is the easiest way to begin the registration process at the Checkout Desk of the library.
 With appropriate documentation, library cards are issued and available for use immediately.
 Minors who come with a parent who is able to demonstrate identity and current residence within the Library district can also be issued a library card.

 Aside from documenting identity and current residential address, reciprocal borrowers must also show an in-district library card in their name from a participating library.
 Find libraries that qualify for reciprocal borrowing privileges.

 Proof of identity is still required, even for those who are only seeking internet usage.
 A current residential address must be provided for registration.
 However, paying members or those getting an internet access card only can provide this information verbally if it is not documented on their proof of identity.

 Those who do not have valid driver’s license or state ID can also use one of the following items for identification, but will need to provide additional proof of residential address.

 If you haven’t changed your address on your valid driver’s license or state ID or you are using an alternative photo ID, you will need to provide additional documentation to prove your current residence by showing one of the following that has your name and current residential address on it:

 To qualify for a free membership we must have some proof of residency in the library district in addition to proof of identity.
 Students with only a school id or minors in special circumstances may be offered an alternative form of registration.
 In these cases, the library card will be mailed home and will not be available for use until received.